Nata8/Bioformatics-toolbox/README.md

 bioinformatics for mff course with id NDBI044

-First five assignments have been programmed in Java.
+First five assignments have been programmed in Java (repository Bioinformatics_toolbox_2nd).
 Java 8 or later is necessary for compilation.
 The user selects from the menu using numbers in terminal.